A look into Coinbase’s commitment to compliant asset listings

 To determine the nature or level of compliance risks, Coinbase evaluates several factors including:

-Project Team and Entity - This review includes research and analysis of the background and history of the project team, their experience in related industry and crypto, and other projects they’ve supported in the past.
-As part of this research, we will check media and social profiles, OFAC designations and any potential association with illicit activity, including money laundering and terrorist financing.
+Project Team and Entity - This review includes research and analysis of the background and history of the project team's experience in related industry and crypto, and other projects they’ve supported in the past.
+As part of this research, we check media and social profiles, OFAC designations, and any potential association with illicit activity.

 Fundraising and Investors - Prior efforts by the project team to raise funds and distribute tokens are also evaluated with an eye to involvement in activity that could be harmful to Coinbase users.
 The scope of the review includes evaluation of token distribution (e.g., private sale vs. public sale) and whether any issues were raised that could indicate possible fraudulent activity.

-Asset and/or Protocol Specific Risks - Finally, to round out the overall risk profile of the asset, protocols are reviewed to evaluate the asset design and features, current and promoted use cases, decentralization of asset ownership and the consensus mechanism, the state of developer support, and community engagement, amongst other factors.
+Asset and Protocol Specific Risks - To round out the overall risk profile of the asset, protocols are reviewed to evaluate the asset design and features, current and promoted use cases, decentralization of asset ownership and the consensus mechanism, the state of developer support, and community engagement, amongst other factors.